ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Create a file share and add a mount target using the CLI
 {: #fs-create-share-target-cli}

 Run the following command to create a file share and mount target.
-Indicate the zone in which to create the share, [share profile](/docs/vpc?topic=vpc-file-storage-profiles), share size, and name (optional).
+Indicate the zone in which to create the file share, [file share profile](/docs/vpc?topic=vpc-file-storage-profiles), file share size, and name (optional).
 Provide a mount target JSON or JSON file to create the mount target in this command.

 ```
 ibmcloud is share-create --zone ZONE_NAME --profile PROFILE --size SIZE [--name NAME] [--targets TARGETS_JSON | @TARGETS_JSON_FILE] [--resource-group-id RESOURCE_GROUP_ID | --resource-group-name RESOURCE_GROUP_NAME] [--output JSON] [-q, --quiet]